 McCone stated that he did not discuss assassination with the President, but rather "whether we should let the coup go or use our influences not to".
 He left the meeting believing that the President agreed with his "hands off" recommendation (McCone, pp. 62-63).
-McCone cabled in the president on October 6:
+McCone cabled on October 6: